Knowing how to tell your parents you're moving out isn't always easy. You may need to let them down lightly so that they take the news well.

 Consider All Possible Reactions and Outcomes

-After you tell your parents your news, the reaction that you get from them might be vastly different from what you had anticipated.
+When you can legally move out, the reaction that you get when telling your parents might be vastly different from what you had anticipated.
 They might be angry, emotional, frightened, or even confused by your move.
 Before telling them that you plan to move out, consider all the possible reactions that they may have and brainstorm how you might navigate each possibility.